3 Keys to Navigating Your One-Year Warranty

-3. Who do I call if issues come up?
-During the one-year warranty, concerns should be reported directly to your builder — and handled through the warranty process or communication channels they specify.
-Some builders structure checkpoints at 3, 6, or 11 months, while others may vary.
+During the one-year warranty, concerns should be reported directly to your builder — and handled through the warranty process or communication channels that the builder specifies.
+Some builders structure checkpoints at 3, 6, or 11 months, while others may follow a different checkpoint schedule.

 Before the warranty period expires, it’s a good idea to request a list of subcontractors and vendors (HVAC, plumbing, electrical, roofing, cabinetry, etc.).
 You may not need this list during your warranty coverage, but it can be very helpful afterward if you require additional service or repairs.
 Many trades are willing to return for work once the builder’s formal obligations end.

-Why Timing Matters for One-Year Warranty Cosmetic Issues
+Why Timing Matters for Warranty Cosmetic Issues

 If your builder has not clearly referenced a set of performance standards in their warranty documents, the NAHB Residential Construction Performance Guidelines can serve as a helpful resource for what is considered acceptable practice, versus a warrantable defect.